maheshmohanmr/maheshmohanmr.github.io/_pages/about.md

   - /about.html
 ---
 Welcome all!
 I am an Assistant Professor at the [Centre of Excellence in Artificial Intelligence (CoeAI)](http://www.ai.iitkgp.ac.in/), [IIT Kharagpur](https://www.iitkgp.ac.in/).
 I am also an Affiliate Researcher at the [University of Illinois Urbana-Champaign](https://illinois.edu/), US.
  In the CoeAI, I am building a &#8220;<i>Signal Processing and Artificial Intelligence (SPAI)</i>&#8221; group.
-Our [SPAI group](https://maheshmohanmr.github.io/publications/) performs basic research in the intersection of Signal Processing with Deep Learning and Computer Vision (with a focus on Agriculture applications).
+Our [SPAI group](https://maheshmohanmr.github.io/publications/) performs basic research in the intersection of Signal Processing with Deep Learning and Computer Vision.

 Previously, I was a  Postdoctoral Researcher  in the [Coordinated Science Laboratory](https://csl.illinois.edu/), [University of Illinois Urbana-Champaign](https://illinois.edu/), where I was advised by [Prof. Narendra Ahuja](https://ece.illinois.edu/about/directory/faculty/n-ahuja).
 My postdoc research lies at the intersection of  Signal Processing and Deep Learning, aimed for Agriculture applications (associated with The Artificial Intelligence for Future Agricultural Resilience, Management, and Sustainability [(AIFARMS)](https://aifarms.illinois.edu/) Institute).